TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 option argument
-   an argument that follows an option, is closely associated with that option, and is consumed from the argument list when that option is.
-With :mod:`optparse`, option arguments may either be in a separate argument from their option:
+   an argument that follows an option, is closely associated with that option, and is consumed kutoka the argument list when that option is.
+With :mod:`optparse`, option arguments may either be in a separate argument kutoka their option:

    .. code-block:: text